Catherine of Palma: Life

-She was born 1 May 1531 at Valldemossa, Mallorca, Spain, in a peasant family.
-She worked as a servant in a household in Palma where she learned to read and embroider, before joining the Canonesses of St Augustine at the convent of St Mary Magdalene in Palma.
+Finally, with the help of Antonio Castañeda, a famous hermit who had been a soldier in the army of Charles V, she was able to leave her family in 1550 and took up work at the Zaforteza Tagamanent family in Palma before joining the Canonesses of St Augustine at the convent of St Mary Magdalene in Palma on 13 November 1552.
+She became renown for her sanctity and was esteemed for her advice both by important people like bishops as well as the poor.
 According to legend, she was visited by devils and angels, and went into ecstasy for the last years of her life.
 She died 5 April 1574 at Palma, Mallorca, of natural causes.
 As of 1904 her hat, thimble, and other relics were kept, and her body preserved in a marble sarcophagus, in the convent of St Mary Magdalene, Palma.